a11599/pmi/README.md

 Inputs:

-- EAX: Integer to convert.
+- `EAX`: Integer to convert.
-- BL: Letter casing, see `STR_CV_LOWER` and `STR_CV_UPPER` constants below.
+- `BL`: Letter casing, see `STR_CV_LOWER` and `STR_CV_UPPER` constants below.
-- BH: Number of nibbles to convert from least significant to most significant (0 - 8).
+- `BH`: Number of nibbles to convert from least significant to most significant (0 - 8).
 Set to 8 to convert the entire value.
-- ESI: Linear address of buffer receiving ASCIIZ result.
+- `ESI`: Linear address of buffer receiving ASCIIZ result.
 It must be at least 11 bytes long for unsigned and 12 bytes for signed integers.

 Outputs: